The Cingularity Way

 Being a sustainable business, in the broadest sense of the word, is intrinsic to how we set up Cingularity.
 As a start-up we have the benefits of beginning as we mean to go on.
 We have a clear purpose to our business and we include proactively addressing our environmental and social impacts as part of delivering this.

-As a small, agile, global company we enjoy being able to attract international talent.
+As a small, agile and global company we enjoy being able to attract international talent.
 We operate as a distributed team and support individuals to work productively from where they are based.
 This means less ‘commuting’ with all the environmental and wellbeing challenges that can bring, and greater workforce diversity.

 Key to our way of working is engineering things properly from the get-go.
 We believe the whole is greater than the sum of its parts and actively seek out collaborations that enhance problem-solving, innovation and deliver better results for our customers.